-The Nova Star Cruises offers ferry services between Yarmouth, NS and Portland, Maine.
+Bay Ferries offers ferry services between Yarmouth, NS, and Maine.
 Scheduling information can be found online.

 There are also Provincial Ferry Services between smaller waterways in Nova Scotia.
 Four of the provincial ferries are cable ferries, while three are ocean-going ferries.